Category Archives: South Dakota

 Exact Boundaries Important

-In newly laid out subdivisions in Ellsworth Afb where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.
+In newly laid out subdivisions in Long Valley where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never been specifically surveyed, or an item that is being separated, will certainly need a survey to find the new edges and great deal lines in South Dakota, which should be completely marked so they will certainly never ever end up being shed.
+Land that has never been exactly checked, or a piece that is being separated, will certainly require a study to locate the brand-new corners and also great deal lines in South Dakota, which need to be permanently marked so they will certainly never ever end up being lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.